Looking to stay at the best Cabo San Lucas luxury resort? Not sure where to start when it comes to sorting through all the luxury hotels in Los Cabos?

 8. Montecristo Estates Luxury Villas

-The Montecristo Estates is a luxury development a few miles outside of Cabo San Lucas and is part of Pueblo Bonito chain closer to town.
+The Montecristo Estates is a luxury development a few miles outside of Cabo San Lucas and is part of the Pueblo Bonito chain closer to town.

-Montecristo offers a one of a kind three-bedroom, three-and-a-half-bathroom cliffside villas overlooking the Pacific Ocean.
+Montecristo offers a one-of-a-kind three-bedroom, three-and-a-half-bathroom cliffside villas overlooking the Pacific Ocean.

 Villas feature high-end amenities such as infinity pools, gourmet kitchens, and stainless steel Weber grills, but for guests who do not plan on cooking often.